appfolio/destiny_app/README.md

 ```

 ## Experimenting with Sqlmap
 After gaining a good understanding of the basics from the SQL Injection Reference you can learn about Sqlmap to get a thorough guideline for digging deeper into SQLI.
 Here's a sample command to run against destiny with Sqlmap.
+Your CSRF token in the header and session cookie will be different.

 ```bash
 python sqlmap.py -u http://localhost:4000/sql_injection/where \